Explicit Interval Estimates for Prime Numbers: Results and Future Research

 \subsection{Future research}

-There appears to be room to expand on the use of $n$ in the smoothing function.
-For example, to maximise the left-hand side of \eqref{condition}, we can maximise the only positive term $F(0,m,\delta)$ by increasing $n$.
-On the flip-side, smaller $n$ will reduce $\nu(f,a)$ and other terms depending on the smoothing function $f$, which is also desirable.
-This indicates that there could be an optimal value of $n$, or that it would be possible to take $n\rightarrow \infty$, and simplify the constraint in (\ref{condition}).

-It also appears that one can generalise the method used in this paper for number fields.
-That is, one can obtain pairs $(x_0,\Delta)$ such that there exists a prime ideal $\mathfrak{p}$ in a number field $\mathbb{K}$ with norm $N(\mathfrak{p})$ in the interval $(x(1-\Delta^{-1}),x]$.
+It appears to be possible to generalise the method used in this paper for number fields.
+That is, one can obtain pairs $(x_0,\Delta)$ such that there exists a prime ideal $\mathfrak{p}$ in a number field $\mathbb{K}$ with norm $N(\mathfrak{p})$ in the interval $(x(1-\Delta^{-1}),x]$; Hulse and Murty prove a similar result in \cite{HulseMurty}.
 In this generalisation, one would need to establish an analogous set-up to what we outlined in Section \ref{sec:backgound_theory}, then estimate a sum over the non-trivial zeros of the Dedekind zeta-function associated to $\mathbb{K}$, which is denoted $\zeta_{\mathbb{K}}$.
-There is no generalised Riemann height, so we can only use zero-free and zero-density regions of $\zeta_{\K}$ to obtain this estimate.
-At the time of writing, the second author provides the latest zero-free results in \cite{Lee}, and Trudgian provides the latest peer-reviewed zero-density results in \cite{TrudgianDZDR}, soon to be superseded by Hasanalizade \textit{et al.} \cite{HasanalizadeShenWong}.
+There is no generalised Riemann height, so we could only use zero-free and zero-density regions of $\zeta_{\K}$ to obtain this estimate.
+The second author provides zero-free results in \cite{Lee}, and Hasanalizade \textit{et al.} provide the latest zero-density results in \cite{HasanalizadeShenWong}.
+Technically, a number fields generalisation of our Theorem \ref{thm:main} would be challenging to establish, but it would be an interesting addition to the literature.
+For example, authors such as Takeda \cite{Takeda} and Chattopadhyay \textit{et al.} \cite{ChattopadhyayEtAl} have used Hulse and Murty's work \cite{HulseMurty} to establish other results.